shainaboover/shainaboover.github.io/_posts/2020-06-24-a-look-at-meteorite-landings.md

 Are observed meteorites generally larger than the ones that are found?
 To be seen in the sky, I reasoned, they must be larger than average.
 Intuitively, it seems that the bigger a meteorite is, the easier it can be spotted.
 I turned out to be wrong in that assumption, however there IS a notable difference in the frequency of smaller meteorites.

-Over the last 50 years, we started collecting loads of meteorites.
+Over the last 50 years as expeditions became commonplace, we started collecting loads of meteorites.
 Most of these turned out to be very small pieces that were overlooked until we figured out how to spot them.
 You can see how meteorites of smaller weights are being recorded on a much larger scale than ever before.
 ![alt text](https://github.com/shainaboover/Meteorite_Landings/blob/master/mass_year.png?raw=true)

 This post wouldn't be complete without a map of all recorded meteorite landings across the globe